Wisdom teeth are the third molars in each quadrant of the mouth (right upper, right lower, left upper and left lower).

 Pathology: Cyst around the tooth

-Prior to other treatment: Certain high-risk surgeries, cancer
+Prior to other treatment: Certain high-risk surgeries, prior to radiotherapy

-The removal of wisdom tooth can become complex depending on the position of the tooth crown, the position of the roots of the tooth and the proximity of surrounding structures.
+The removal of wisdom teeth can become complex depending on the position of the tooth crown, the position of the roots of the tooth and the proximity of surrounding structures.
 It may involve small cuts in your gum to expose the base of the tooth.
-A surgical drill may be utilised to remove bone or split the tooth to facilitate removal.
-Sutures may be required to close the gap after removal of the tooth.
+A surgical drill may be used to remove bone or split the tooth to facilitate removal.
+Sutures may be required to close over the space after removal of the tooth.

-There risks to every surgical procedure and wisdom teeth removal is no exception.
+There are risks to every surgical procedure and wisdom teeth removal is no exception.
 The risks include:

 Nerve Injury: The nerve supply to your jaw, teeth and tongue may be temporarily or permanently affected.